nationalarchives/ds-caselaw-custom-api-client/README.md

 MarklogicCommunicationError
 ```

+You can find more comprehensive documentation of the client class and available methods [here](https://nationalarchives.github.io/ds-caselaw-custom-api-client).

 ### XML Tools
 There is also a small set of xml helper tools that provide some common functionality for dealing with xml: